lebigot/realtime_annotate/README.rst

 bookmark can then be used later for resuming the annotation of the music piece.

+The **notes** associated with an event are free text.
+This text is saved along with all the rest of the data in the annotations files.

 ..
 Concrete implementation details and features: